Home » Legal Blog

 on the bond they posted when they filed the appeal.

-Pronmans' third and fourth attorneys, Gary Ostrow and Christopher O'Toole,
+after a failed attempt to add punitive damages, the Pronmans' third and fourth attorneys, Gary Ostrow and Christopher O'Toole

 Christine Young, is now the fifth attorney on the case as we enter